-Hitachi is developing a new LINAC called OXRAY.
-For RayPlan 2024B, validation for the OXRAY has been performed with a non-clinical version of the machine.
-The CC and MC dose engines have been successfully validated in comparison to measurements for static MLC, Static Arc, Conformal Arc, VMAT and wave arc plans.
+Hitachi is developing a new LINAC called OXRAY, which is not yet in clinical use.
+For RayPlan 2024A, validation for the OXRAY has been performed with a non-clinical version of the machine.
+The CC and

+MC dose engines have been successfully validated in comparison to measurements for static MLC.
+Static Arc, Conformal Arc, VMAT and wave arc plans.
 Only wave arc plans with ring rotations up to ± 15 degrees have been validated.
-Dynamic IMRT (DMLC) has not been validated and DMLC is not available for OXRAY in RayPlan 2024B.
-Dynamic tracking delivery has not been part of the RayPlan 2024B validation.
+Dynamic IMRT (DMLC) has not been validated and DMLC is not available for OXRAY in RayPlan 2024A.
+Dynamic tracking delivery has not been part of the RayPlan 2024A validation.
 It is up to the user to validate the delivered dose for OXRAY plans with dynamic tracking enabled.
-As the validation has been performed with a non-clinical version of the machine, special care must be taken before using RayPlan 2024B with the OXRAY LINAC.
+With the validation performed with a non-clinical version of the machine, special care must be taken before using RayPlan 2024A with the OXRAY LINAC.